 The Low Water Reserve Fund ("LWRF") was established by YUB Order 2018-10.
 The LWRF is used to protect the Corporation and ratepayers for costs associated with variability in thermal generation required when there is a thermal cost variance due solely to water-related hydro generation variances from YUB approved GRA forecasts.
-The LWRF replaces the Diesel Contingency Fund ("DCF") which provided similar risk mitigation but did not include natural gas thermal generation in its determinations.
+YUB Order 2019-08 amended how the LWRF is calculated.